 Hunt smarter, NOT harder!

-All year long, I keep these four words in mind.
-When I’m applying for a tag, for instance, I might be tempted to apply for an area that had good hunting in years past, but now sucks.
-I might be tempted to hunt an area close to home and practically kill myself for days on end looking for a good buck, when I know I could have gone to a farther-away unit and been guaranteed a bigger buck.
+I keep these four words in mind all year long.
+When I’m applying for a tag, for instance, I might be tempted to apply for an area that had good hunting in years past, but is waning now.
+I might be tempted to hunt an area close to home and practically kill myself looking for a good buck, when I know I could have gone to a farther-away unit and been almost guaranteed a bigger buck.
 Sometimes it’s the third day of a slow hunt and I’m tempted to sleep in and recuperate, and then hunt the rest of the day.
 But I know more than anything that my best odds of intercepting a deer is very early in the morning.

 You get the idea.

-More importantly, I realized that amazing bucks often live just off the side of the road.
+More importantly, I learned that amazing bucks sometimes live a short distance off the side of the road.
 You just need to know where to look for them.
 This requires you to learn a little about deer behavior and diet.
-It also requires that you hunt smarter, not harder.
+It also requires that you hunt smarter, but not necessarily harder.
 While some hunters are repelling up a cliff in search of the ever-elusive big-buck, I might be wandering within shouting distance of the highway and stirring up even bigger bucks!

 With ever-increasing obligations these days, time is in short supply for most of us.
 We need to learn how to become more efficient predators, and not with new gear but new information.
 I often warn people about the pitfall of gear.
 The gear won’t save you.
 Focus on the improving your skills first!
 Spend more time scouting and less time buying stuff.